Mayfield V

 Series B in 2009

-Ankeena Networks specializes in media infrastructure solutions designed to deliver online media at a massive scale.
-The company focuses on enhancing online video technology to provide a television-like viewing experience while reducing delivery costs.
-Its solutions are fully interoperable with industry-standard players and other infrastructure components, ensuring seamless integration within existing systems.
-Ankeena's innovations aim to improve the efficiency and quality of media delivery, catering to the growing demand for online content.
+Ankeena Networks specializes in developing media infrastructure solutions that enable the delivery of online media at a large scale.
+The company's technology enhances online video experiences, offering users a television-like viewing quality while simultaneously reducing delivery costs.
+Ankeena's solutions are fully interoperable with industry-standard players and other infrastructure components, ensuring compatibility and seamless integration within existing systems.

 WiChorus